-Many people, when choosing a holiday destination, will mostly choose between Europe, USA or Asia.
+Many people, when choosing a holiday destination choose between Europe, USA or Asia.
 Just like I have always done.
-Only a handful travelers choose to vacate in parts of Africa, although mostly South Africa.
+Only a handful travelers choose to vacation in parts of Africa.
 We all know the African continent is the land of diverse cultures, natural wonders and home to the worlds most amazing wildlife safari experiences.
 In this Tanzania travel blog I will inspire you to visit Tanzania and put it high on your bucketlist.

-In the following list in this Tanzania travel blog I will recommend you some places to visit, things to do and more info for your Tanzania trip.
+In this Tanzania travel blog I will recommend you some places to visit, things to do and more info for your upcoming Tanzania trip.

 First of let me start with why you should visit Tanzania.
 It is flourished with natural wonders and has some of the most stunning geographical views one can witness.
 Whether you are a wildlife photographer or just love to capture nature’s essence with your phone to share on Instagram, every place to visit in Tanzania has amazing backdrops.
 You will be swept off your feet constantly: Africa at its best.